jusstsdk/Insight/README.md

 https://github.com/Advanced-Computer-Lab-2022/Newcomers/blob/03d5967c34b4e23ba8cfb348f81dfe0de31a36d7/client/src/components/course/CourseTitle.js#L18-L74

 ## API reference
+the backend API is built on rest principals so most of the endpoints act in a very predictable manner.
+Most of the endpoints were published [here](https://documenter.getpostman.com/view/21886355/2s8Z73xW1d)

 ## Extra Features
 we added the ability of the course to be drafted and published on a later time